marsch/Microservices/README.md

 # Introduction

+- Each workgroup has at least one status call every two weeks.
 - Each workgroup has one leader.
-This leader is elected every 6 month by all decision makers whitin the workgroup.,
+This leader is elected every 6 month by all decision makers whitin the workgroup.
-- The decisions for the workgroups are made by the decision makers within the specific workgroup.
+- Decisions within a workgroups are made by the decision makers.
-- Each workgroup has at least one status call every two weeks.

 ## Workgroup Member